-Actions

-Our model, Farm to Fork, delivers locally and sustainably produced products and provides education to local institutions, while creating direct market opportunities between local and sustainable food producers and neighboring institutions.
-To accomplish this, we have worked on the following:
+Promotional material produced for the Farm to Fork project.
+Actions Our model, Farm to Fork, delivers locally and sustainably produced products and provides education to local institutions, while creating direct market opportunities between local and sustainable food producers and neighboring institutions.
+To accomplish this, we have worked on the following: - 1.
+Research distribution systems: Marin Farmers Market conducted research on distributors Veritable Vegetable, Marin Produce, and North Bay Produce, and did a general survey of other area distributors including US Foods and Sysco. - 2.
+Develop easy-to-use ordering and delivery systems: Marin Farmers Market developed a simple system using Excel, Word, and QuickBooks to process product availability and delivery.
+A consultant team then helped develop a database order processing system that is more integrated, automated, streamlined, and user- - 3.
+Train producers: Participating producers received individual mini-trainings on how to participate and improve packaging and labeling to match program quality and - 4.
+Conduct educational outreach to producers and customers: Marin Farmers Market developed and used handouts, brochures, fliers, emails, presentations, and marketing tools to reach out to and provide information for producers and customers.

-Research distribution systems

-Marin Farmers Market conducted research on distributors Veritable Vegetable,

-SARE's mission is to advance-to the whole of American agriculture-innovations that improve profitability, stewardship, and quality of life by investing in groundbreaking research and education.

-The Western Region, one of four SARE regions nationwide, is administered through Utah State University.

-Western SARE: http://wsare.usu.edu

-National SARE www.sare.org

-FARM DIRECT DISTRIBUTION

-Marin Produce, and North Bay Produce, and did a general survey of other area distributors including US Foods and Sysco.

-Develop easy-to-use ordering and delivery systems

-Marin Farmers Market developed a simple system using Excel, Word and Quick-Books to process product availability and delivery.
-A consultant team then helped develop a database order processing system that is more integrated, automated, streamlined, and userfriendly.

-Train producers

-Participating producers received individual minitrainings on how to participate and improve packaging and labeling to match program quality and standards.

-Conduct educational outreach to producers and customers

-Marin Farmers Market developed and used handouts, brochures, fliers, emails, presentations, and marketing tools to reach out to and provide information for producers and customers.

-Results
+Johan Smit, Hidden Star Orchards.

-Over two years, Farm to Fork's activities resulted in farm fresh products being purchased directly from farmers markets by local hospitals, schools, and restaurants.
-The program has simultane-

-In 2007, during the initial startup and development phase of Farm to Fork, about \$100,000 of locally grown and produced foods were purchased by and delivered one day a week to local institutions.
+Jesse Kuhn of Marin Roots Farms is assisted by Noelle Results Over two years, Farm to Fork's activities resulted in farm fresh products being purchased directly from farmers markets by local hospitals, schools, and restaurants.
+The program has simultaneously created a new opportunity for small, sustainable farmers to add boxes of product to their farmers market-bound truck, which then loads onto a single truck delivering directly to local businesses and institutional In 2007, during the initial startup and development phase of Farm to Fork, about \$100,000 of locally grown and produced foods were purchased by and delivered one day a week to local institutions.
 In 2008, revenues doubled to about \$200,000 and the program instituted a small markup to help recover program costs.
 During development, the program remained small and manageable, growing in small increments.
 Despite the declining economy, sales have grown steadily and the program maintains a positive and growing contribution to both customers and farmers.

-Potential Benefits

-This program is poised to expand and increase its focus on education and training of producers, share its findings with other communities, and help create this new paradigm, guided by practical experience and effective systems.
+Potential Benefits This program is poised to expand and increase its focus on education and training of producers, share its findings with other communities, and help create this new paradigm, guided by practical experience and effective systems.
 Farm to Fork brings additional income - about \$4,500 per producer a year for 70 producers - during the time they participate.
 Local customers are learning more about local food production, which generate long-term loyalties to purchasing from these local producers.
 August 2008 surveys gauged program satisfaction.
-On a scale of 1-5, with 5 being excellent:
+On a scale of 1-5, with 5 being excellent: Farmer Response:

-Farmer Response:
+Customer response

 - Benefit to business = 3.2

 - Quality of program = 3.7

-Customer response

-- Quality of the product = 4.3
+• Quality of the product = 4.3

-- Quality of the services =
+• Quality of the services = 4.9

-4 9